kevinjapan/SignalTowerCapture/README.md

 ## Local Collections Management

-Signal Tower Capture is a desktop collections solution for managing files and folders on your local machine and referencing these to your local on-site collection.
+Signal Tower Capture is a desktop digital collections solution for managing files and folders on your local machine and referencing these to your local on-site collection.
 It is ideally suited for smaller museums or archives where you need a simple solution with zero-overheads and simplicity